nickmflorin/stockings/README.md

 $ corepack enable
 ```

-Now you should be able to manage your [`pnpm`][pnpm] version for this project independently of the
+Now you should be able to manage your [pnpm] version for this project independently of the system
-system installation:
+installation:

 ```bash
 $ corepack prepare pnpm@<version> --activate